- 1 Tyre Size

 These Silane tyres weigh only 230 grams and have very low rolling resistance.
 It’s a great tyre for trying conditions and is a favourite with triathlon professionals.
 Each tyre costs $150.

 So, the next time you have to fork out money for a new tyre…do it with a smile.
 You know, there is someone out there paying $150 to $2000 to $10000 for their tyres.
 That knowledge would be strangely comforting.
 Since this article was produced, there has been a ‘new’ most expensive tyre.
 Read more about it in our tyre guide.
-If you enjoyed this article, you will be sure to enjoy our article on the world’s most expensive police cars, the world’s fastest cars or even our Top Gear debate.
+If you enjoyed this article, you will be sure to enjoy our article on the world’s most expensive police cars, the world’s fastest cars, the best first cars for new drivers or even our Top Gear debate.